-Naked Pieces of You Clinic (NPYC) is the art studio of Ruth Fox, in Cliftonville, Margate, in which she paints or draws figurative and abstract portraits of both women and men.
+Naked Pieces of You Clinic (NPYC) is an ongoing live art project in which the artist paints or draws figurative and abstract body portraits of both women and men.
 It is modelled on the idea of a clinic, replacing the role of doctor and patient with that of artist and muse.

-Ruth perceives that we rely heavily, if not wholly, on mirrors and photographs to see and make sense of our physical identity.
+Ruth Fox perceives that we rely heavily, if not wholly, on mirrors and photographs to see and make sense of our physical identity.
 Both the mirror and the reflective image are intangible replications or simulations of our actual physical bodies and selves - “second-hand experiences of the body”.
-Here, both mirror and reflected image often result in cradling or hurting the ego.
+In much of Western culture, both mirror and reflected image often result in cradling or hurting the ego.

-Instead, Ruth perceives a more accurate way of seeing the body, which is to look at its physicality right in front of our eyes, a “first-hand primal viewing the body” - something we rarely do.
-This very primal manner of looking at and experiencing the body, arms, legs, hands and toes in this often foreshortened way reveals our physical selves as fragments of a whole, made up of lines, shapes, planes and contours, and this is how Ruth sees the body of a life model as she paints or draws them.
-She also suggests that this way of viewing the body is far more beneficial to the mind's eye.
+Instead, she adopts the view that there is a more accurate way to see the body, which is to look at its physicality right in front of our eyes, a first-hand "primal view" of the body and a way of seeing the body which we rarely engage with.
+This very primal manner of looking at and experiencing the body, arms, legs, hands and toes in this often foreshortened way reveals our physical selves like a landscape, and as fragments of a whole, made up of lines, shapes, planes and contours.

-Please email the studio to book an appointment and request prices.
+Please email the studio for appointments and prices.

-NYPC started as a live art project in April 2019 in Mayfair, London, with men and women drawn and painted by Ruth in the window of 4 Mason's Yard behind White Cube at Ruth's solo show 'How You See Me, How You Don't.'
-The core aim of NPYC is to release the predominantly Western cultural beliefs and idealisms we hold about body image which we believe to be true - located in magazines, in advertising (both online and in public spaces) and cultural constructs we've grown up with.
+NYPC started as a live art project in April, 2019 in Mayfair, London, with men and women drawn and painted semi-naked by Ruth Fox in the window of 4 Mason's Yard behind White Cube during her solo show 'How You See Me, How You Don't.'
+The core aim of the project is to shed as much as possible the predominantly Western cultural beliefs and idealisms we hold about body image, race, age and other intersectional factors, which we understand as truths.
+These are found in magazines and in advertising (both online and in our public spaces) alongside the cultural and social constructs we've grown up with.

-This project follows a TEDx talk Ruth was asked to give last November called ‘How to Rebel Against Body Image Idealism’ at Royal Holloway University.
-The talk features a wrinkle on the artist's face projected on a screen at 12 feet high.
+The realisation of this project followed Ruth's TEDx talk, ‘How to Rebel Against Body Image Idealism’ at Royal Holloway University in 2018.
+The talk features a line on the artist's face (which is getting more and more defined) projected on to a screen at 12 feet high.